alajmo/dashgrid/README.md

 # Dashgrid

-A highly customizable drag-and-drop grid built on pure javascript with no dependencies.
+A highly customizable drag-and-drop grid built on pure es6 with no external dependencies.
 Inspired by gridster and angular-gridster and other excellent grid systems.

-* Feature rich.
-* No external dependencies and framework agnostic.
-* High performance.

-Currently alpha status, no set API.
+Currently beta status, no set API.
+Feel free to use it in development!
 Check out [demo](http://samiralajmovic.github.io/dashgrid) in the meantime!

 ## Motivation